Weird-Ghosts/www/content/baby-ghosts/index.md

 #col2

-[Applications open September 1.<br />Join our mailing list to be notified.]{.text-center.mb-2.text-md.bg-body.text-primary.block.p-6}
+[Join our info session on September 6 to learn more!]{.text-center.mb-2.text-md.bg-body.text-primary.block.p-6}

+:registration-button

 <!-- :apply-now-button -->